wix-incubator/protractor-helpers/README.md

 # Protractor Helpers

 This library extends Protractor API with a commonly used API.
-It helps write more understandable and clean tests with a well- defined separation between the test logic and the app under the test logic.
+It helps write more understandable and clean tests with a well-defined separation between the test logic and the app under the test logic.
 It consists of four extension types: elements, helpers, locators, and matchers.

 ## Get Started
 * Get protractor-helpers via **[npm](https://www.npmjs.com/)** by running `$ npm install --save-dev protractor-helpers` from your console.
-* In your e2e tests import the protractor helpers module, and start using it.
+* In your e2e tests, import the protractor-helpers module and start using it.
 ```js
 var helpers = require('protractor-helpers');
 ```